nmeum/zoap/README.md

 	$ zig test src/packet.zig

 New test cases can be added by modifying `./testvectors/generate.go` and `./src/packet.zig`.
-Afterwards, the test case file needs to be generated
+Afterwards, the test case files need to be regenerated using:
-using:

 	$ cd ./testvectors && go build -trimpath && ./testvectors

-New test vectors need to be committed to the Git repository.
+New test vectors must be committed to the Git repository.

 ## License